 Several options exist for contraception.
-For female partners, reversible methods include intrauterine devices, hormonal methods, barrier methods, lactational amenorrhea, and fertility-awareness methods (Centers for Disease Control and Prevention, 2024).
+In the female, reversible methods include intrauterine devices, hormonal methods, barrier methods, lactational amenorrhea, and fertility-awareness methods (Centers for Disease Control and Prevention, 2024).

 Fertility-awareness methods, also referred to as "natural methods," are based on the ability to identify and avoid the fertile period of the menstrual cycle, favoring intercourse on the unfertile days of the month.
-Fertility-awareness methods are symptom-based (cervical mucus, basal body temperature, and symptothermal) or calendar-based (e.g., Standard Days Method) and may be used in combination with abstinence or barrier methods during the fertile time.
+Fertility-awareness methods are symptom-based (cervical mucus, basal body temperature, and symptothermal) or calendar-based (e.g., Standard Days) and may be used in combination with abstinence or barrier methods during the fertile time.
 They appeal to women who cannot use or do not want to use hormonal or invasive methods.
 However, fertility-awareness methods are associated with higher failure rates, and effectiveness will depend on menstrual regularity and correct and consistent use throughout the menstrual cycle (American College of Obstetricians and Gynecologists, 2022; Centers for Disease Control and Prevention, 2023).

-Prescription digital therapeutics are a category within digital health technologies that includes software that is evidence-based and authorized and cleared by the U.S. Food and Drug Administration used to treat or manage medical conditions.
-A prescription digital therapeutic may be used as a stand-alone or adjunct intervention, and is available only by prescription by a licensed clinician (Shafai, 2023).
+A prescription digital therapeutic is a category within digital health technologies that is evidence-based, U.S. Food and Drug Administration-authorized or -cleared software used to treat or manage medical conditions.
+They may be used as a stand-alone or adjunct intervention and are available only by prescription by a licensed clinician (Shafai, 2023).

-Two prescription digital therapeutics have been cleared for use in the United States as Class II software applications for patients wishing to use a fertility-awareness method of contraception.
+Two prescription digital therapeutics have been cleared for use in the United States as Class II software applications for women wishing to use a fertility-awareness method of contraception.
 Both predict fertile and non-fertile days and provide patient-specific recommendations related to contraception through proprietary algorithms, but they differ in use populations, user input, and technical characteristics:

-• Natural Cycles is a mobile-based, stand-alone software application intended for patients 18 years and older.
-There are no other conditions for approval, but patients who have been on hormonal birth control within 60 days may have a higher risk of becoming pregnant compared to those who have not been on hormonal birth control within the previous 12 months.
-The application may not be appropriate for patients with underlying medical conditions in whom a pregnancy would be associated with a significant risk to the mother or the fetus.
+• Natural Cycles is a mobile-based and stand-alone software application intended for women 18 years and older.
+There are no other conditions for approval, but women who have been on hormonal birth control within 60 days may have a higher risk of becoming pregnant compared to women who have not been on hormonal birth control within the previous 12 months.
+The application may not be appropriate for women with underlying medical conditions in whom a pregnancy would be associated with a significant risk to the mother or the fetus.
 The end user enters daily basal body temperature; menstruation cycle information (i.e., start date, number of days); and optional ovulation or pregnancy test results.
-Temperature can be measured using an Apple Watch, a Bluetooth enabled thermometer, or an Ōura Ring (U.S. Food and Drug Administration, 2018, 2023).
+Temperature can be

-Clue Birth Control is a mobile-based software application intended for patients ages 18 to 45 years old with predictable 20- to 40-day cycles (that vary by less than 10 days), who have had at least three cycles (four periods) after stopping hormonal birth control or since the end of a pregnancy.
+- measured using an Apple® Watch, a Bluetooth® enabled thermometer, or an Ōura ring (U.S. Food and Drug Administration, 2018, 2023). - Clue Birth Control is a mobile-based software application intended for women ages 18 to 45 years old with predictable 20 to 40 day cycles (that vary by less than 10 days), who have had at least three cycles (four periods) after stopping hormonal birth control or since the end of a pregnancy.
 The user enters period start date information to provide predictions of "high risk days" and "low risk days" for becoming pregnant (U.S. Food and Drug Administration, 2021).